Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (Matthias): A versionning system for the library packages

 - [target 1.9] MISSING FEATURE (supertruper1988): Add the possibility to create and save a template file that should be loaded when creating a new map:
 	- Do that before the forgetable message, because that will leave some space in the Preference window.
 	- Put the standard template in the config folder.